Inside the luxury industry’s fight for millennials’ hearts, minds, and wallets

 But it also plays into Louis Vuitton’s concerted effort to win over millennial consumers, who are currently obsessed with 1980s and 1990s paraphernalia, decking themselves out in Reebok Classics sneakers, Champion T-shirts, and Fila fanny packs.

-In fact, the entire luxury industry is duking it out to win the over the hearts, minds, and dollars of the under 35 set.
+In fact, the entire luxury industry is duking it out to win over the hearts, minds, and dollars of the under-35 set.
 Millennials and Gen Z are expected to account for 45% of all luxury spending by 2025, so it makes sense to earn their loyalty when they’re young.
 Right now, it looks like Gucci is slightly ahead of its competitors: It generates more than half of its sales from this demographic, while about a third of Louis Vuitton’s sales come from millennials.

 Gucci’s success is thanks, in part, to Alessandro Michele, who became the brand’s creative director in 2015, bringing a fresh, playful aesthetic to the brand.
 Michele often pokes fun at the brand’s over-the-top logos of the past.
 He has even mimicked counterfeiters’ tendency to create fake products with the brand’s name misspelled by creating an entire line of “Guccy” products.
 It is also the result of CEO Marco Bizzari’s willingness to embrace technology in ways that luxury brands have not done in the past.
 It was among the first of the luxury brands to partner with Instagram influencers (although other labels have been quick to follow) and now outfits online avatars with the latest Gucci collections.